-Marcar Leasing Corporation ("Marcar") is engaged in leasing machinery and vehicles to the public and the Company.
-Marcar is owned by family members of the Company's chairman.
-New leases between the Company and Marcar provide for equal monthly payments.
-During fiscal 2017, 2016 and 2015, the Company made lease payments to Marcar totaling \$125,000, \$147,000 and \$136,000, respectively.
+Marcar Leasing Corporation ("Marcar") was engaged in leasing vehicles and forklifts to the Company.
+Marcar is owned by a family member of the Company's chairman.
+New leases between the Company and Marcar provided for equal monthly payments.
+There were no lease payments made to Marcar during fiscal 2018.
+During fiscal 2017, the Company made lease payments to Marcar totaling \$125,000.
+On October 5, 2017, the Company agreed to purchase leased vehicles and forklifts under contract with Marcar for \$320,000.
+The Company has no further obligation to Marcar.